Utah HOA Law — Homeowner and Association Governance

 Frequently Asked Questions

-Can my HOA foreclose on my home for unpaid dues?
+Can my HOA place a lien on my home for unpaid dues?

-Utah law gives HOAs a limited lien right for unpaid assessments, and in some circumstances they can pursue foreclosure.
+Utah law gives HOAs a limited lien right for unpaid assessments, and in some circumstances they can pursue additional remedies.
 However, the process must strictly follow statutory requirements.
-We have successfully challenged improper HOA foreclosure actions.
+We help homeowners understand their rights and challenge improper actions.

 Ready to Talk?
 We're Here.